Hôtel de Besenval: The transformation of the Hôtel de Besenval and the arrival of the family Bonaparte

-View from the vestibule with its 18th century wood panelling à la capucine to the Salon des perroquets.
+View from the vestibule, with its 18th-century wood panelling à la capucine, to the Salon des perroquets.
 To the left and right of the door are the portraits of Jacques Necker, who saved Besenval's neck, and his wife Suzanne Curchod.
 The wood panelling was originally painted.
+The pair of matching console tables was supplied by the Galerie Kraemer of Paris in 1968.

-This construction work massively changed the external appearance of the single-floor residence.
+This construction work massively changed the external appearance of the single-storey residence.
 Whereas the corps de logis previously had the appearance and the architectural lightness of a maison de plaisance, the Hôtel de Besenval now changed its appearance to become a house with a certain severity and seriousness, a residence suitable for a family.

 The family de Montholon was very close to the French imperial family, the House of Bonaparte.
 Charles Tristan, Marquis de Montholon, was a general under Emperor Napoleon and followed him into exile on 8 August 1815 on Saint Helena.
 Therefore, it doesn't come as a surprise that between 1855 and 1870 the Princes Lucien and Joseph Lucien Bonaparte, sons of Charles Lucien Bonaparte and therefore descdendants of Lucien Bonaparte, younger brother of Emperor Napoleon, resided at the Hôtel de Besenval.

 It was also at the request of the family Bonaparte that the family de Montholon-Sémonville commissioned the extension of the building and the construction of the new suites of rooms on the first floor so that also other members of the family Bonaparte could temporarily stay at the Hôtel de Besenval, such as the Princesses Charlotte Honorine Joséphine Bonaparte (1832–1901) and Augusta Amélie Bonaparte.

 Today, the ambassador's office and other offices and meeting rooms are located on the first floor.
 Part of the first floor also houses the ambassador's private quarters.
-The layout and the decoration of these rooms are rather simple compared to the state rooms on the ground floor.
+The layout and the decoration of these rooms are rather simple compared to the state apartments on the ground floor.